scinttt/Advanced-RPC/readme.md

 # Overview
-This RPC Framework is based on Java + Etcd + Vert.x + Customized Protocol. \t This allows the developer to call the remote service using a local method through an annotation and a configuration file.\n Also support Serializer, Loadbalancer, Retry Strategy, and Fault Tolerant Strategy.
+This RPC Framework is based on Java + Etcd + Vert.x + Customized Protocol.
+This allows the developer to call the remote service using a local method through an annotation and a configuration file.
+Also support Serializer, Loadbalancer, Retry Strategy, and Fault Tolerant Strategy.

 ## Consumer